dschmenk/apple2pi/README.md

 dwc_otg.lpm_enable=0 console=tty1 root=/dev/mmcblk0p2 rootfstype=ext4 elevator=deadline rootwait
 </code>

-To adjust the NTSC output so it fits nicely on my //c monitor, I edited the setting in /boot/config.txt such that:
+If you are using an HDMI port to display video, skip the oversan settings.
+This was for my monitor and your values may vary (a lot).
+I adjust the NTSC output so it fits nicely on my //c monitor, I edited the setting in /boot/config.txt such that:

 <code>
 overscan_left=26<br>